 Hoods can be classified flexibly into:

-- Chaperones: A type of hood that was first worn with the face-opening on top of the head (perhaps in hot weather) and then evolved into a padded roll where the face-opening used to be.
+- Chaperones: A type of hood that was first worn with the face-opening on top of the head (perhaps in hot weather) and then evolved into a padded roll (a bourrelet or roundlet) where the face-opening used to be.
 Chaperones were highly versatile and worn in all parts of Western Europe during the Middle Ages.

 Image Gallery: Hoods in Medieval Manuscripts & Art